dacase/msander/README.md

 # Overview

 This directory tree contains "msander", a "modern" version of parts of sander.
-Also included are the API's to msander, and various X-ray-related utilities.
+Also included are various X-ray and cryoEM-related code and utilities.

 # Warning